Logic-Punch/ac-dc-5v-converter/README.md

 ## ac-dc-5v-converter

 This repository contains the design files and Bill of Materials (BOM) for a simple AC-DC converter that takes a mains input of 100-240VAC and converts it to a stable 5VDC at 1 Amp.
 The design includes mounting holes for easy integration into your project.
-This is a **2 layer PCB**.

 ### Features